Home

 Polished marble is nearly non-absorbent and rarely needs sealing.
 All you need to do though is water test the marble.

 The unpolished edges though will be more absorbent and should take a sealer.
-We recommend using SenGuard or Stone Sentry Sealers.
+We suggest using these recommended marble & granite sealers.

 You must take care not to let any sealer residue remain or dry on the face (if polished) or it will leave a streaky haze that will require stripping.